Scientific Advisory Board

 Stephen Tollman

-Stephen Tollman is founding director of the MRC/Wits Rural Public Health and Health Transitions Research Unit and research professor in the School of Public Health.
-He is responsible for leadership of the world-class Agincourt health and socio-demographic platform (a founding node of SAPRIN) and multidisciplinary research spanning the life course.
-Steve was founding Board Chair of INDEPTH (2002-06), an exceptional research network led from the global South.
-As principal scientist he provided strategic direction to multicentre efforts in cause-of-death, ageing, and migration and health.
+Stephen Tollman is director of the MRC/Wits Rural Public Health and Health Transitions Research Unit and research professor in the School of Public Health.
 Steve is a Co-PI on MADIVA, ensuring that Agincourt contributions to projects and cores are effective, and that MADIVA overall fulfils its goals.